chughts/watson-betaworks-python-sample/README.md

 1. postgresql
 2. personality insights
 3. tradeoff analytics
+4. natural language classifier

-If running outside of bluemix then the applicaiton needs access to service credentials.
+If running outside of bluemix then the application needs access to service credentials.
 Put Service credentials into a file credentials.json in the Watson\static\ directory, in the form:
 {
     "PI":